eurotech/eth-ansible-examples/playbook-lora-all-in-one-gateway-basic-install/dev_readme.md

 * document lora installer file version
 * document that for 6.2.0, ansible package must be installed and configured with user assets;deploy;configuration

-* finish validate test for REST
+* Add Error 503 (API not ready yet) error handling for invoking script too soon after Kura startup
 * adjust REST fail messages to point to troubleshooting section of documentation

 MQTT Broker Credentials